xmos/lib_xua/doc/rst/opt_midi.rst

 |endfullwidth|

-The MIDI code expects that the ports for receive and transmit are defined in the application XN file in the relevant Tile.
+The MIDI code expects that the ports for receive and transmit are defined in the application XN file on the relevant Tile.
 The expected names for the ports are ``PORT_MIDI_IN`` and ``PORT_MIDI_OUT``, for example::

     <Tile Number="0" Reference="tile[0]">